taw/magic-search-engine/README.md

-Search engine for Magic: The Gathering cards.
+Search engine for official and custom Magic: The Gathering cards.

 ### Ruby on Rails frontend

-To run frontend like http://mtg.wtf/
+To run frontend like http://loreseeker.fenhl.net/

     $ cd frontend
     $ bundle